erincatto/box2d/docs/overview.md

 well with meters-kilogram-second (MKS) units.
 In particular, Box2D has been tuned to work well with moving shapes between 0.1 and 10 meters.
 So this means objects between soup cans and buses in size should work well.

 Static shapes may be up to 50 meters long without trouble.
 If you have a large world, you should split it up into multiple static bodies.
+This will improve precision and simulation behavior.

 Being a 2D physics engine, it is tempting to use pixels as your units.
 Unfortunately this will lead to a poor simulation and possibly weird